NicolasKheirallah/NextJs-M365-Blog/data/blog/My-Approach-To-Goverance-In-M365-Part1.md

 ---
-date: '2024-07-25T20:10:01'
+date: '2024-07-25T20:10:01.726Z'
 title: My Approach to Governance in Microsoft 365 - Part 1
-description: What to do when facing the issue!
+description: Understanding the basics of governance in Microsoft 365, its importance, and best practices for defining and implementing it.!
 tags: ['Viva Connections', 'SharePoint']
-summary: What to do when facing the issue!
+summary: Understanding the basics of governance in Microsoft 365, its importance, and best practices for defining and implementing it.!
 authors: ['default']
 ---

-Certainly!
-Here’s how the series can be structured:

----

-## Blog Post 1: Introduction to Governance in Microsoft 365

-### Title: My Approach to Governance in Microsoft 365 - Part 1

-### Description: Understanding the basics of governance in Microsoft 365, its importance, and best practices for defining and implementing it.

-### Date: '2024-07-25T20:10:01.975Z'

-### Tags: ['Viva Connections', 'SharePoint']

-### Authors: ['default']

 ### Introduction